argoproj/argo-events/signals/stream/README.md

 }
 ```
 - Use [go-plugin](https://github.com/hashicorp/go-plugin) to register/create all signals.
-- Plugin must have a `main()` function and use `go-plugin` to serve up the plugin structure/functionality via RPC or gRPC.
+- Plugin must have a `main` package and a `main()` function and use `go-plugin` to serve up the plugin structure/functionality via RPC or gRPC.
 (One plugin per binary!)
 - Binaries MUST be included in the sensor-controller's `Dockerfile` as:
 ```
-COPY dist/nats-plugin /
+COPY dist/plugins/ /plugins/
-ENV SIGNAL_PLUGIN=/nats-plugin
 ```
+where the plugin binaries are located in the `dist/plugins` directory.

 ## Build your own
 Building your own stream signal plugin is easy.
 All you need is a `struct` which implements the `Signaler` interface.
 You can write your plugin in a number of different languages, however using a language other than `Go` requires a bit more work and is not covered in this.

 If you're using Go, take a look at the `builtin` package for examples on writing your own custom plugin.
 You'll need to call the `github.com/hashicorp/go-plugin`.`Serve()` method in the main function of your program.
 You'll also need to append an entry to the `PluginMap` in the `shared` directory.
 Please, put the new plugin under the `custom` package.
-You'll then need to compile the program and output it as: `dist/stream-plugin`.
+You'll then need to compile the program and output it to the following directory: `dist/plugins`.
 You can do this using:
 ```
-$ go build -o dist/stream-plugin {path to main program}
+$ go build -o dist/plugins/{plugin-name} {path to main program}
 ```

 ## Future work